Sometimes I tend to skip past the seemingly basic mortgage questions, assuming everyone already knows the simple stuff.

 Keys to Qualifying for a Mortgage

 Generally speaking, a credit score below 620 is considered subprime in the mortgage world and will make qualifying for a mortgage that much more difficult.
-If you’ve got previous foreclosures on your credit report, things will get even more problematic.
+But it’s still possible depending on lender and loan type.

-If you just graduated and have held a job for a mere two months, don’t expect to qualify for a mortgage unless your position directly correlates with what you studied in school.
+If you just graduated and have held a job for a mere two months, don’t expect to qualify for a mortgage unless your new position directly correlates with what you studied in school.

 When seeking out your mortgage, you’ll also need to consider the mortgage down payment requirements, which vary depending on the type of loan you’re after.